 Elastic clouds represent a completely new IT infrastructure model.
 Pioneered by the largest Internet businesses like Amazon and Google, the elastic cloud approach rethinks the entire IT stack from the concrete up through the applications.
 Data center design, industry standard hardware, network engineering and software architecture have all been reconsidered.
 Cloudscaling OCS delivers a true elastic cloud model following in the footsteps of these giants.

-OCS faithfully recreates operational and architectural compatibility with both Amazon Web Services (AWS) and Google Compute Engine (GCE coming in 2013) to support hybrid cloud deployments.
+OCS faithfully recreates operational and architectural compatibility with both Amazon Web Services (AWS) and Google Compute Engine (GCE) to support hybrid cloud deployments.
 OCS provides the only elastic cloud system specifically designed to enable the integration and management of public and private cloud infrastructure as a single environment in support of use cases such as:

 OCS provides full API compatibility to both AWS and GCE and can easily leverage common tools and libraries.
 As a result, there’s no need to refactor applications for private cloud or to retrain personnel that are already using public clouds.